On \alpha-stability and linear stability of generated coherent systems: Introduction

 \subsection{Linear stability}

 Mumford introduced linear stability in \cite[Definition 2.16]{Mum} as a property of a subvariety $X \subset \PP^{n-1}$.
 When $X$ is the curve $C$, linear stability has a useful alternative formulation in terms of the linear series inducing the morphism $C \to \PP^{n-1}$.
-This was generalized in \cite{CHL} to a notion of linear stability for coherent systems of higher rank over $C$, which we now review.
+This was generalized in \cite{CHL} to a notion of linear stability for coherent systems of higher rank over $C$.
+In fact we shall use a slightly weaker notion than that in \cite{CHL}, which we now discuss.

 Recall that a coherent system $(E, V)$ over $C$ is said to be \textsl{generated} if the evaluation map $V \to E|_x$ is surjective for all $x \in C$.
 Let $(E, V)$ be a generated coherent system of type $(r, d, n)$ over $C$ such that $d > 0$; equivalently, $n > r$.
 For convenience, we introduce the following function, which might be called ``linear slope''.